 - Preparation and submission of an application for participation

-- Participation in the tender which happens in “real-time” on the electronic platform.
+- Participation in the tender happens in “real-time” on the electronic platform.

 - Results of the tender

-U.S. companies bidding on government tenders may also qualify for U.S. government advocacy.
+U.S. companies bidding on government tenders may also qualify for U.S. government advocacy, though in Russia this advocacy may be permitted in very limited situations due to U.S. government policy restricting government-to-government interactions.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center, coordinates U.S. government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and interagency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult Advocacy for Foreign Government Contracts for additional information.”
+Consult Advocacy for Foreign Government Contracts for additional information.

 Russia is still not a party to the WTO Agreement on Government Procurement,.
 It has been in entrance negotiations since 2013.